ckeditor/ckeditor5/docs/examples/how-tos.md

 	'dblclick',
 	( evt, data ) => {
 		console.log( 'clicked' );
-		// Fire your custom actions here
+		// Fire your custom actions here.
 	},
 	{ context: 'a' }
 );
 ```

+There are many observers provided with our features, and you should check if there is no conflicting observer that already fires for the given DOM event.

 ### How to create a widget with a single view element and multiple/nested model elements?